 Use a virtual private network (VPN).

 VPN’s are the best way to help secure your public Internet usage session.
-Think of a VPN as an express lane over the the “highway” of the Internet that only you are allowed on.
+Think of a VPN as an express lane over the “highway” of the Internet that only you are allowed on.
 They work by creating a virtual “tunnel” through the Internet, a two-way encrypted connection that allows a user access to a private network via a public one.
-Using a VPN helps protect your traffic from would-be prying eyes.
+Using a VPN helps protect your traffic from would-be-prying eyes.

-VPNs are most often used by companies to give their employees access to their private networks via the Internet but there are also a number of reputable personal VPN services available, including Strong VPN https://strongvpn.com/ and WiTopia – https://www.witopia.net/.
-The downside of personal VPN services is that they can be pricey, starting at $50/year but if you find yourself working via public wireless networks a lot, this may be well worth the investment.
+VPNs are most often used by companies to give their employees access to their private networks via the Internet.
+Still, many reputable personal VPN services are available, including Strong VPN https://strongvpn.com/ and WiTopia – https://www.witopia.net/.
+The downside of personal VPN services is that they can be pricey, starting at $50/year, but if you find yourself working via public wireless networks a lot, this may be well worth the investment.

 If you transmitting any sensitive information — like logins/passwords, connecting to invoicing applications, etc. — always be sure to connect via a secure connection (https://).
 HTTPS-Everywhere is an excellent extension available for Firefox and Chrome that forces a secure connection over 1,400 popular websites.

 If you have any folders that you may have set to publicly share, disable them while you are working on a public network.

 Always enable your firewall when you’re working on a public network.
 Firewalls are designed to only allow authorized traffic in and out of your computer.
-For more about how to configure and enable firewalls on your computer, here’s more information on the Microsoft and Apple websites.
+For more about configuring and enabling firewalls on your computer, here’s more information on the Microsoft and Apple websites.